techidaily/site-win11-tips/source/_posts/personalizing-problem-solving-in-windows-1011-with-shortcuts.md

 ## How to a Set Up a Desktop Shortcut for Opening the Troubleshooting Applet

  Most users probably go through Settings to bring up troubleshooters.
 However, Control Panel’s Troubleshooting applet includes more troubleshooters than the Settings app.
-Adding a[desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) for opening the applet will enable you to access all troubleshooters included within it more quickly.
+Adding a [desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) for opening the applet will enable you to access all troubleshooters included within it more quickly.

  You can create a Troubleshooting shortcut on the Windows desktop in the following steps: